ROCm/llama.cpp/amd-docs/what-is-llama-cpp.rst

 llama.cpp is well suited for practical LLM inference for the following reasons:

-- Its **lightweight design and quantization support** enable small memory footprints and fast startup.
+- Its **lightweight design and quantization support** enables small memory footprints and fast startup.

-- **GPU offload via ROCm** provides additional throughput on AMD Instinct GPUs while maintaining portability.
+- **GPU offload with ROCm** provides additional throughput on AMD Instinct GPUs while maintaining portability.

 - **Simple tooling and interfaces** make it easy to integrate into apps,